 On June 20, 2018, NCAJ released Tracking Outcomes: A Guide for Civil Legal Aid Providers & Funders, http://ncforaj.org/wp-content/uploads/2018/06/NCAJ-Outcomes-Guide-complete-for-6-20-18.pdf.
 In Tracking Outcomes, NCAJ gathers in a single document the leading-edge issues and strategies that are important to civil legal aid providers and their funders in using data to track outcomes achieved by legal aid’s clients and by other recipients of legal aid’s services.

 In urging the civil legal aid community to track outcomes, the Guide offers observations and findings obtained through dozens of interviews of civil legal aid leaders and individuals in philanthropy.
-It also reflects insights of members of an advisory panel of national experts and additional support of a pro bono team from Morgan Lewis & Bockius, LLP.
+It also reflects insights of the members of an advisory panel of national experts and the additional support of a pro bono team at Morgan Lewis & Bockius, LLP., guided by Morgan partners Joseph Fay & Zane Memeger.
 The development of the Guide was supported by The New York Community Trust.
 The Guide and its Appendix (containing steps for implementation of the recommendations, offering examples of outcomes measures already in use in some communities, and collecting sources of information pertinent to tracking outcomes) are downloadable in discrete sections from links, below.
 The Guide is co-authored by David Udell & Amy Widman, executive director and deputy director of NCAJ.

 In its first set of recommendations, the Guide identifies key options for tracking outcomes that civil legal aid programs can pursue today, including: i) using existing outcomes data to deepen understanding of clients’ circumstances, improve service, and educate the public; ii) connecting basic outcomes findings to “big goals” that highlight programs’ mission-related achievements that are important to clients, such as client safety, stability, family integrity; iii) combining outcomes data with other existing data sets and with big data; and, iv) improving communication between providers and funders to increase the value of data collected and reduce the burden of collecting it.